-A student seeking a master's degree or graduate certificate is placed on academic probation if they have a cumulative GPA of less than 3.000.
+A graduate student seeking a master's degree, post-baccalaureate certificate or graduate certificate is subject to dismissal or academic probation if they have a cumulative GPA of less than 3.000.

 Academic probation notifies a student that unless their academic performance improves, they may be dismissed.
 During the time of academic probation, a student will not be considered in good standing.
 Any transcript issued during the period of a student's academic probation will carry the notation of academic probation.